Weird, Wonderful Facts About Florida

 We come across lots of weird and wonderful Florida facts.
 So we thought we'd share a few.
 OK, more than a few.
 You never know ... these Florida facts may come in handy at a pub quiz.

 It’s warm year-round.
 The climate varies from subtropical in the north to tropical in the south.
-Average temperatures range from 65 to 70 degrees in the north, and from 74 to 77 degrees in the south.
+The average temperature in Florida ranges from 65 to 70 degrees in the north, and from 74 to 77 degrees in the south.

 Ocean and Gulf temperatures can reach well into the 80s during summer, and swimming is possible year-round in South Florida.